Rebuilding Lives, Restoring Hope

 of disaster giving is designated for long-term recovery

-Our Approach to Disaster Recovery
+Our approach to Disaster Recovery

 The lifecycle of a disaster is a marathon, not a sprint and Good360 focuses on a six-phase disaster recovery framework for giving funds, goods and volunteer time during disasters: Readiness, Response, Recover, Rebuild, Refurnish and Revive.
-These five stages help businesses and everyday Australians understand where the need lies at any given time throughout a disaster’s lifecycle.
+These six stages help businesses and everyday Australians understand where the need lies at any given time throughout a disaster’s lifecycle.

 Readiness